phenigma/linuxmce/src/qOrbiter/qOrbiter_src/Readme.txt

 |---Stuff Left to Do---|
-FLoor plans - both datagrid and graphic type
+FLoor plans - datagrid type
-Local file that save critical runtime functions like router ip, device number Proper functions for reloading the router, trying to reconnect

-Implement floorplans - need to add floorplan devices to qorbiter generator to move forward Implement security functions - mostly done
+Implement security functions - mostly done
-Implement functions on file details screen
-Implement

 Tickets for reference to submit against.
 In an effor to keep the history of changes broken up